-Get to know the property to learn about any unique qualities or quirks it has.
+Get to know the real estate property to learn about any unique qualities or quirks it has.
 This helps you provide more information to renters, shows you have actually set foot on the premises, and saves you time by not having to look it up each time.

 Knowing about the general area is helpful, as well.
 This allows you to provide prospective clients with information such as nearby freeway access, shopping centers, restaurants, etc., which in return helps them decide if it’s somewhere they would like to live.
 Try to avoid more sensitive subjects such as crime rates, school districts, churches, and racial population in the area.
 Providing information on these topics would be considered illegal steering.

 People interested in renting in the area need to do their own research in order to make the best decision for themselves.
 But knowledge is power and the more knowledge you have in regards to each specific property, the more success you will have when it comes to renting the property and therefore maintaining a good relationship with the owner and/or renter.